-Continuing students will receive notices of their verification requirements in April via Banner and their UMW email account.
-Verification paperwork for is due July 1.
+Continuing students will receive notices of their verification requirements via Banner and their UMW email account.
+Verification paperwork is due July 1.
 Continuing students will be able to view their financial aid award through Banner in May.

 Graduate students must also file the FAFSA in order to be considered for federal aid.
 Graduate students are only eligible for the Federal Direct Unsubsidized Loan.
 Gift aid typically comes from departmental scholarships.

-The Office of Admissions notifies students of merit scholarship awards with admission offers.
+The Office of Admissions notifies students of merit scholarship awards with the admission offer.
 UMW Foundation Scholarships are determined in June and added to student financial aid packages at that time.

 Actual costs are determined in late April when the Board of Visitors meets.
 Once the costs are known, you will receive that information in the mail.
 Current costs can be found by contacting the Office of Student Accounts.

 Students are considered for federal loans when they apply for federal student aid via the FAFSA.
 In order to accept federal Direct Loans, students must complete the Direct Loan Entrance Counseling and Master Promissory Note.
-Students must also accept/decline all loan offers in Banner.
+Students must also accept/decline all loan offers in their Student Portal.

 Students may also apply for private educational loans.

 Since funds are limited, all requests for additional aid must be made formally using the special circumstances instructions.
-Students may complete these requests after April 1 if they fall into one of the applicable situations.
 If approved, the student may be eligible for a conversion of unsubsidized loans to subsidized loans, or a Federal Pell Grant.